awsomesawce/Code_Sandbox_Test/README.md

 *That's bull$#!%.*

-Why can't I add dependencies in an easy way like you can on other sandbox websites?.
+Why can't I add dependencies in codesandbox.com in an easy way like you can on other templates?.

 ## What do I plan on doing with this project?

-A few things
+#### Goals and Tasks

 * I'd like to make an entire site and develop my own CSS layouts and Bootstrap templates.
 * I'd like to fully develop this site online only.
 I won't be cloning the repository to my local computer and editing from there.
 This will require me to really get a handle on how this webapp works.